CUBS 8 – 4 DODGERS

 — Greg Brown (@gbrowniepoints) October 16, 2016

-The wind is blowing wild to dead center, harder than anyone’s seen it—the flags nearly off their poles.
+The wind is blowing wild to dead center, the flags nearly off their poles.

 “He can hit a deep fly ball,” we all think, “maybe more than anyone we’ve got.”
 The master of the 370-foot fly-ball out, the sac fly, the near home run that’s brought his average way down but his potential sky high, here on this windy night at Wrigley.

 Montero goes down 0-2 in the count, a big whiff on a slider.

 Now, no one’s thinking home run.
 No one.
 Maybe hoping for a patient laboring back into a 2-2 count.
 A single for the winning hit.
 Maybe some sort of luck.
 Maybe he does get one up in the air.
 Just not right here, not down 0-2.

 Then Blanton sets, delivers home, another slider, hanging over the middle.